christianhaitian/PortMaster/ports.md

 Title="Gigalomania ."
 Desc="Gigalomania is an open source 2D Real Time Strategy god game.
 Gigalomania files are already included and ready to go." porter="Cebion" locat="gigalomania.zip" runtype="rtr"

+Title="Half-Life ."
+Desc="Half-Life is Valve's debut title which blends blends action and adventure with award-winning technology to create a frighteningly realistic world where players must think to survive.
+You need to have your own copy of the game.
+You need to copy the steam valve directory from your steam installation into ports/Half-Life/valve directory.
+You can also run Half-Life Blue Shift/Opposing Forces by copying the contents of the bshift/gearbox steam files into their respective ports/Half-Life/ directory." porter="kloptops" locat="Half-Life.zip"

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
 Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup" locat="Heart%20of%20Darkness.zip"

 Title="Hex-A-Hop ."
 Desc="Hex-a-hop is a puzzle game in which a girl has to destroy green hexagons by stepping on them.
 Hex-a-Hop files are already included and ready to go." porter="Cebion" locat="hex-a-hop.zip" runtype="rtr"